Microsoft Dataverse API limits overview

 For information about limits for all areas within Power Platform, see Power Platform Request limits and allocations.

-There are two categories of limits that apply for Dataverse: Entitlement and Service protection limits.
+There are two categories of limits that apply for Dataverse: Entitlement and Service protection limits as summarized below.

 These limits represent the number of requests users are entitled to make each day.
 The allocated limit depends on the type of license assigned to each user.

-If any user exceeds their request entitlement the administrator would be notified and would be able to assign Power Apps and Power Automate request capacity to that user.
-Users will not be blocked from using apps for occasional and reasonable overages at this point of time.
+If any user exceeds their request entitlement, the administrator would be notified and would be able to assign Power Apps and Power Automate request capacity to that user.
+Users won't be blocked from using apps for occasional and reasonable overages at this point of time.

 For Dataverse, API requests include all data operations that interact with table rows where rows are created, retrieved, updated, or deleted (CRUD).
-Special operations such as share and assign are included because they are considered updates.
+Special operations such as share and assign are included because they're considered updates.
 These requests can be from any client or application and using any endpoint.
-These include, but are not limited to, operations performed by plug-ins, async workflows, custom controls, and $batch (ExecuteMultiple) operations.
-There are a small set of system internal operations that are excluded, like login, sign out, and system metadata operations.
+These include, but aren't limited to, operations performed by plug-ins, async workflows, custom controls, and $batch (ExecuteMultiple) operations.
+There's a small set of system internal operations that are excluded, like sign in, sign out, and system metadata operations.